-If there were to be a national sport of Greece, drinking Greek coffee would be it.
-Going out for a Freddo espresso or Freddo cappuccino with friends, and cradling it for hours as you watch the world go by, is a quintessentially Greek way to spend an afternoon.
+If there were to be a national sport in Greece, drinking Greek coffee would be it.
+Going out for a Freddo espresso with friends, and cradling it for hours as you watch the world go by, is a quintessentially Greek way to spend an afternoon.

-But generally speaking, that is takeout places and coffee chains, usually in non-touristic areas.
-In nice coffee shops or cafes in areas that are popular among tourists, a freddo espresso may be anywhere between €3 and €4,
+But generally speaking, those prices are only really found at takeout places and coffee chains in non-touristic areas.
+In nice coffee shops or cafes in areas that are popular among tourists, a Freddo espresso or a cappuccino may be anywhere between €3 and €4,

 Service in coffee shops in Greece is usually attentive and great.
 You are always provided with a liter jug of free, iced cold water alongside your order.

-Sometimes, you are also given a complimentary snack – perhaps a biscuit, a croissant, or a light treat.
-One wonderful thing about Mediterranean culture is that you are never rushed when drinking or hanging out at coffee shops here.
+Sometimes, you are also given a complimentary snack.
+(E.g. a croissant/pastry) You are never rushed when drinking or hanging out at coffee shops here.